You are here

 The WTO Committee on Trade and Environment (CTE) was created by the WTO General Council on January 31, 1995, pursuant to the Marrakesh Ministerial Decision on Trade and Environment.

-Since then, the CTE has discussed many important issues, with a focus on those identified in the Doha Declaration.
-These issues include:
+Since then, the CTE has discussed many important issues including:

-Trade Related Intellectual Property Rights (TRIPS) Agreement and the environment [sub-paragraph 32(ii)]; labeling for environmental purposes [sub-paragraph 32(iii)];
+- Trade Related Intellectual Property Rights (TRIPS) Agreement and the environment;